 The Storytelling Court

 The Storytelling Court is a fantastic place to host drinks receptions, ceilidhs and exhibitions.
 It is a beautiful light and bright space that overlooks the historic closes and gardens of the Netherbow.
-It can accommodate 150 people standing or 60 seated theatre or cabaret style.
+It can accommodate 150 people standing, 60 seated theatre style or 50 cabaret style.
 The Storytelling Court can be used in conjunction with the Story Café in the evenings.
 In the Storytelling Court we have an interactive Storywall which encases traditional and well-loved tales for adults and children which your guests can enjoy.
 The Storywall pulls out to create an intimate, partially enclosed Bothy space within the Storytelling Court which is ideal for informal sessions.

 The George Mackay Brown Library